Public opinion on gun control in the United States

 Public opinion on gun control in the United States has been tracked by numerous public opinion organizations and newspapers for more than 20 years.
 There have also been major gun policies that affected American opinion in the 1990s.
-Throughout these polling years there are different gun control proposals that show promise for bipartisan action.
-Over the years listed there have been major tragedies that have affected public opinion.
-Most of the tragedies are school shootings.
+Throughout these polling years, there are different gun control proposals that show promise for bipartisan action.
+Over the years listed there have been mass shootings, most notably school shootings, that have affected public opinion.
 There have also been a growth in states around the United States taking more drastic measures on gun control.
-As of late February and early March 2018, a majority of Americans support stricter gun laws, including wide support for universal background check and mandatory waiting periods for gun purchases and, adding felons and mental illness patients to background check systems, and prohibiting sales of guns to persons under 21 years old.

 History

 1990s

 In the 1990s, public support for gun control led then-president Bill Clinton to sign into law the 1994 Federal Assault Weapons Ban, which remained in force for ten years thereafter before expiring.
 Another measure by the Clinton Administration was the Brady Bill.
 This bill was enacted on November 30, 1993, and the main purpose was to create a waiting period for handgun purchases.
 The bill enacted makes a person subject to a background check when they are trying to purchase a firearm from a federal dealer, manufacturer, and also an importer.
 Background checks are run through the FBI and go through the National Instant Criminal Background Check System (NICS).
 Other features of the Brady Bill are also prohibiting transporting firearms if a person falls under certain criteria made under the bill and prohibiting firearm possession if a person has a felonious charge.

 A 1995 poll found that 58% of Americans were worried the government would not do enough to regulate guns, while only 35% of Americans reported worrying the government would regulate them too much.